 As a guest here you will be immersed in history as the Kasbah was once the home of a local Feudal Caid

 Watch as your luggage is expertly lashed onto a sleepy mule and carried uphill for you from the village level to the Kasbah's walls

 Good time to visit

 The Atlas Mountains can also be visited year-round, although it does get cold in winter, with averages in the late teens.
 Summers months can be unbearably hot, especially in the months of July and August.
 Late autumn (September to November) and early spring (February to April) are the best time to visit, with daytime temperatures in the 20s and low 30s Celsius.

-Call us on to start planning your vacation to Kasbah du Toubkal or take a look at our itineraries to Atlas Mountains
+Call us on 020 3993 8025 to start planning your holiday to Kasbah du Toubkal or take a look at our itineraries to Morocco

 Kasbah du Toubkal is a remote and dramatic base from which to explore the Atlas Mountains, with its fabulous views and charming staff, it is the perfect mountain hideaway.
 Rustic Toubkal is truly off the beaten track - the luggage porters are donkeys!